Here are our Ten #secretrraining Cyclocross Training Tips for April:

 1) Ride your bike more.
 Daylight savings is here.
 Temperatures are heating up.
 There are no more excuses.
 If you want to be good at something you need to do it often.

 2) Run at least once per week.
 If possible try to run a route with some short hills or stairs.
-When you get to the climbs, hit the gas a bit.
+When you get to the climbs ir stairs, hit the gas a bit.
 Sprint to the top using a quick cadence.
-Check out the post about running if you’ve got some time to kill.

 4) Check yo’self before you wreck yo’self.
 Are you currently experiencing any aches or pains while on or off the bike?
 If so, get it taken care of now.
 You can’t go fast if part of your engine in broken.